By the end of this section, you will be able to:

 An additional factor was the use of prefabricated construction techniques pioneered during World War II, which allowed houses complete with plumbing, electrical wiring, and appliances to be built and painted in a day.
 Employing these methods, developers built acres of inexpensive tract housing throughout the country.
 One of the first developers to take advantage of this method was William Levitt, who purchased farmland in Nassau County, Long Island, in 1947 and built thousands of prefabricated houses.
 The new community was named Levittown.

 Levitt’s houses cost only $8,000 and could be bought with little or no down payment.
 The first day they were offered for sale, more than one thousand were purchased.
 Levitt went on to build similar developments, also called Levittown, in New Jersey and Pennsylvania (Figure 28.12).
 As developers around the country rushed to emulate him, the name Levittown became synonymous with suburban tract housing, in which entire neighborhoods were built to either a single plan or a mere handful of designs.
 The houses were so similar that workers told of coming home late at night and walking into the wrong one.
-Levittown homes were similar in other ways as well; most were owned by white families.
-Levitt used restrictive language in his agreements with potential homeowners to ensure that only whites would live in his communities.
+Levittown homes were similar in other ways as well; most were owned by White families.
+Levitt used restrictive language in his agreements with potential homeowners to ensure that only White people would live in his communities.

 In the decade between 1950 and 1960, the suburbs grew by 46 percent.
 The transition from urban to suburban life exerted profound effects on both the economy and society.
 For example, fifteen of the largest U.S. cities saw their tax bases shrink significantly in the postwar period, and the apportionment of seats in the House of Representatives shifted to the suburbs and away from urban areas.